cunjian/pytorch_face_landmark/README.md

 # Pytorch Face Landmark Detection
 Implementation of face landmark detection with PyTorch.
-The models were trained using coordinate-based and heatmap-based regression methods.
+The models were trained using coordinate-based or heatmap-based regression methods.
+Different face detetors were supported.
 A [video demo](https://lnkd.in/eH27JcP) and [image detection](https://github.com/cunjian/pytorch_face_landmark/tree/master/results) results were displayed here.

 * Support 68-point and 39-point landmark inference.
-* Support different backbone networks.
+* Support different backbone networks and face detectors.
 * Support ONNX inference.
 * Support heatmap-based inference.

 ## Inference
 Test on a sample folder and save the landmark detection results.
 Support different backbones and face detectors.
-> python3 test_batch_detections.py --backbone MobileNet or PFLD or MobileFaceNet --detector FaceBoxes or MTCNN
+> python3 test_batch_detections.py --backbone MobileNet/PFLD/MobileFaceNet --detector MTCNN/FaceBoxes/Retinaface

 Optimize with ONNX and test on a camera with MTCNN as a face detector.
 > python3 test_camera_mtcnn_onnx.py